Artificial intelligence is increasingly important to computer games, web search, biometric systems and many other areas of modern IT.

 Find out more at the Study Abroad website.

-With the help and support of our faculty Employability Team, you can choose to undertake a summer vacation placement at one of the 100+ companies that we work with.
-If you decide to undertake an industrial training year this will extend your period of study by 12 months and, on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.
+With the help and support of our faculty Employability Team, you can choose to undertake an industrial placement year at one of the 100+ companies that we work with.
+If you decide to undertake a placement year this will extend your period of study by 12 months and, on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.

 As a BEng student you have the option to undertake the placement between years 2 and 3.
 MEng, BEng students can choose to do this either between years 2 and 3 or years 3 and 4.